DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 -------------------------
 Assuming you are doing shotgun sequencing, no read should have an replicates (exact matches to itself).
 Therefore if there are exact matches present in the fastq files they need to be removed.
 Replicates can come from pcr steps in which the replicates appeared during library preparation or they can be optical duplicates which appear during the actual sequencing.
-If not removed, they can cause issues later in your assembly.
+If not removed, they can potentially cause issues later in your assembly, and later in analysis when using mapping based approaches for determining things like relative abundance.

 .. image:: ./images/Screenshot_6.png